ddprrt/ddprrt.github.io/src/content/_posts/2020-06-16-remake-remodel-part-4-11ty.md

 I spent a lot of time creating a build pipeline for Jamstack in-house.
 And getting a fast pipeline where deployments felt natural was one of the biggest challenges.
 This speed that you gain from using a tailored infrastructure is incredible.
 Vercel is really a ton of fun to use.

 I moved to Vercel about a month ago.
 Even transferring the domain was more than easy.
 Nobody figured out that I switched.
 The only person who can see that is me, because suddenly cache hits in Cloudflare dropped.
-I

 ![Dropping cache hits](/wp-content/uploads/2020/caching.png)

-f you have an idea why, please [drop me a line](https://twitter.com/ddprrt).
+If you have an idea why, please [drop me a line](https://twitter.com/ddprrt).

 ## Design